 Japanese curry is quite different from any other curry you’ll find in Asia – it’s not spicy but rather sweet (which is probably why kids love it so much), savory, and sometimes a little spicy.
-The sauce reminds me of a rich and thick demi-glace that’s layered with spices and earthy flavors.
+The sauce is similar to a rich and thick demi-glace that’s layered with spices and earthy flavors.